andrewdavidmackenzie/flow/docs/developing/flowsamples.md

-# Sample flows
+# Flow Samples
-This crate and folder contains a number of sample 'flows' that have been developed during the development of the compiler and the run-time to drive the project development and demonstrate it working.
+This crate contains a number of sample 'flows' that have been developed during the development of the compiler and the run-time to drive the project development and demonstrate it working.

 They also serve as a type of regression test to make sure we don't break any of the